carlyh-micb/UI_writer_help/attribute_details_help_with_this_page.md

 # List

 A list is a very useful feature that allows the schema author to limit the data that can be entered for a specific attribute.
-Select this option if you would like to create a list of acceptable entries.
+Select this option if you would like to create a list of acceptable entries that the user will be able to select from.

+It the user is able to select only one valid entry from the list (e.g. a list where the user will select the sample location), your data Type will be something suitable like "Text" or "Numeric".
+If you will allow multi-selection from the list (e.g. a list where the user can select all that apply) then your data Type is an Array.